angr/archr/README.md

 - archr does not handle string-specified (as opposed to array-specified) entrypoint directives in the docker file.
   This isn't hard; we just haven't gotten around to it (see issue #1).
-- Because angr needs a `chroot_fs` to be provided to it, archr currently requires sudo rights to mount the DockerImageTarget's filesystem in an accessible folder.
-  This can be resolved with some angr work.